While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

-If a particular visualization doesn’t really make sense for your answer, that option will appear grayed out in the sidebar.
-You can still select a grayed-out option, though you might need to open the chart options to make your selection work with your data.
+If a particular visualization doesn’t really make sense for your answer, that option will appear in the “Other charts” section.
+You can still select one of these other charts, though you might need to fiddle with the chart options to make the chart work with your data.

 Not sure which visualization type to use?
 Check out Which chart should you use?

 Each visualization type has its own advanced options.